Room Reset – The Secret to Keeping a Clean House

 Okay, so I know I may have gone just a little overboard, but speaking as a former clutter bug myself, I understand how significant this shift is.
 And once you make it, your life will change for the better.

-So, yes…clutter-free badge!
-Maybe only in theory but life-changing all the same.
+So, yesā¦clutter-free badge!
+Maybe only in theory, but life-changing all the same.

-The number one complaint I get from folks that have just cleaned out and organized a room in their home is, “How do I keep it that way?”
-And with our overwhelming habit of not putting things away, this can be a pretty tall order.
-Let’s face it, keeping things neat and tidy all the time sounds pretty dull and boring and a lot like constant “June Cleaver” work.
+The number one complaint I get from folks who have just cleaned out and organized a room in their home is, āHow do I keep it that way?ā And with our overwhelming habit of just setting our stuff down anywhere, this can be a tall order.
+Let’s face it: keeping things neat and tidy all the time sounds dull, boring, and a lot like constant “June Cleaver” work.

 Not me, and I am sure you do not want to live like that either.
+But good news, I have the lifeline insider hack that will help you and you are going to laugh at how easy it is.

 Today, I want to introduce you to my number one tip.
 The key to a neat and tidy home and one so simple most folks skip it altogether.

-It’s what I like to call a Room Reset.
+Itās what I like to call a Room Reset.

-A room reset is super basic.
-It’s resetting the room to its original state.
-That place where it was when you first decluttered.
+A room reset is super basic and one of my top home cleaning tips to use.
+Itās resetting the room to its original state.
+That place where it was when you first decluttered it.
+And you are going to reset that room.
+Every.
+Single.
+Day.

 Why is it so important to keep a room clean and tidy?

 To answer this question, let’s think back for a minute.
 Remember your room when you finally decided enough was enough.
 That feeling of frustration, overwhelm, and maybe even anger.
-Maybe coming home was not something you looked forward to and maybe your family felt the same way.
+Maybe coming home was not something you looked forward to, and maybe your family felt the same way.

 Then you got busy.
 You dug your heels in and got to work.
-You clean out, cleaned up, and organized your messy room, maybe your entire home, into a neat and tidy one.
+You cleaned out, cleaned up, and organized your messy room, maybe your entire home, into a neat and tidy one.
 And as you stood there admiring the hard work, you felt amazing, right?
-You felt so good and so at peace, and you found you actually wanted to spend time in that space.
-To soak up its calm and serenity.

 When should you do a room reset?

-When is entirely up to you.
-It can be at the end of the day before you head off to bed.
-Or first thing in the morning when you get up.
-The trick is to do it daily so it’s a quick and easy task instead of an annoying chore.
+When you reset your room is entirely up to you.
+It can be at the end of the day before you head off to bedāor first thing in the morning when you get up.
+The trick is to do it daily so itās a quick and easy task instead of an annoying chore.

 How many rooms should you reset?